Bracketology season is on the horizon. Which metrics warrant major attention and how does the committee evaluate the different types?

 The Kevin Pauga Index (KPI) and Strength of Record (SOR) are deemed the “resume” metrics.
 These measure the difficulty of a team reaching its record, based on the end results of games — rather than how those results came to be.
 “Quality” metrics generally focus on team efficiency (i.e., points per possession) to assess the caliber of performances.
 BPI, KenPom, and Sagarin are the quality metrics.

 Juggling the value of resume vs. quality metrics is one of the more difficult bracketology discussions.
 Of course, boasting high rankings in both departments is the ultimate goal heading into March, but that isn’t feasible for every program.
 By the time the selection committee meets each year, there are teams that are held in much higher regard by one or the other.

-With the 2021-22 college basketball season at midseason, let’s dive deeper into how the committee appears to address this dichotomy and evaluate which teams are on each side of the fence at this point.
+With the 2021-22 college basketball season nearing its close, let’s dive deeper into how the committee appears to address this dichotomy and evaluate which teams are on each side of the fence at this point.

 The selection committee’s approach to date

 Conventional wisdom indicates that quality and resume metrics would eventually level out over the course of a season.
 With each game played, a larger sample size exists to draw the two closer.
 A team of a given quality should acquire a resume of similar stature.
 However, that isn’t always the case.